 1.)
 The first thing we notice is that Total Global US Dollar Deposits has more than doubled, to $29.571 Trillion since 2003.

+2.)
+Domestic US Dollar deposits, used to support America's "main street" economy (Dollar Deposits held by US Depositors in the US) are 32% of total Global US Dollars in circulation.
 3.)
 As the issuer of the World's Reserve Currency, America has assumed the role of currency purveyor to the rest of the world.
 (As of June 2019, 69% of US Dollars in circulation were held by foreign entities either in US Banks or Cross-Border in foreign Banks).

 Again, the Chart above, derived from the previously described BIS/TIC data, illustrates the following very important concepts:

+1.)
+Roughly half of all US Dollar Deposits in circulation are held by foreign entities in foreign Banks.
 2.)
 Roughly 20% of all US Domestic US Bank Deposits reside in accounts owned by foreign entities and individuals.

 3.)
 Only 32% of all US Dollar deposits in circulation, roughly $9.4 Trillion, are owned by US Entities and individuals and held in Domestic US Banks.
 (The "Green" area on the above chart)

 The point of the above is that the US dollar, through the FED's relentless, forced, monetary expansion, has somehow morphed from a secure, reliable currency, desperately needed to transact international trade, to a ubiquitous repository for the world's financial asset inflation.
 In short, as we will see in the next section, there's a real chance that the FED has lost what used to be de facto control of the dollar.
 They just don't know it yet.
 They (presumably) have no idea why so many dollars ($29 Trillion+) have made their way into places that, to be blunt, constitute a national security risk, when less than a third of that amount is required to run the US domestic economy.
 They are following the CPC "pump and dump" game plan right into the abyss.
 They provide dollar liquidity at any and all cost.
 The problem, as I see it, is that the FED, and for that matter, the world's Central Bankers, rather than stopping, taking a breath and the time to understand the impact of what their policies are really doing, are blindly dumping money down the QE toilet without bothering to figure out where the sewer line might be leaking or what that overwhelming stench might be.
-At some point we're all going to be knee deep in monetary æ‹‰å±Ž.
+At some point we're all going to be knee deep in monetary 拉屎.

+Where's the Money Lebowski?
+After decades of $500 Billion (plus/minus) annual global trade surpluses you'd suspect that the Chinese must own not only a significant amount of US Dollar deposits scattered all over the world, but significant financial assets (Stocks, Bonds, Real Estate, etc.) as well, and you'd be correct.
+Over the last two decades the West has transferred roughly $11.266 Trillion (in Dollars, Euros, Yen, Sterling, etc.) as a result of these trade surpluses.
 Through the miracle of compounding interest, we can estimate that the value of Western Assets (including the Chinese portion of the above described bank deposits) controlled and direct-able by Chinese Communist Party, members and agents is roughly $27.321 Trillion (give or take) if invested at the S&P Total Return as described in the table below.
 Again, we know this with certainty, since there are no material RMB deposits or RMB denominated financial assets in any non-Chinese Banking systems anywhere in the world.
 This $27.321 Trillion can move freely around the globe between US Dollars, Euros, Sterling, Yen, Hong Kong Dollars, Canadian & Aussie Dollars, Rupees, Pesos, etc. etc. etc., but it's never been converted to RMB.
+This approximately $27.321 Trillion, Chinese money/assets is still lurking in the Western Financial System somewhere.
+(Note: The figure could be much greater since the Chinese, as large depositors, have had unlimited access to excellent financial advisers, and leverage, provided gleefully by our friendly US Investment Bankers.
+The CPC has most likely beaten the S&P Returns with consistency) https://oec.world/en/visualize/line/hs92/show/chn/all/all/1995.2017/

 Of course, there are many differences between Western democratic and Chinese Communist philosophies.
 The most relevant of which, in the context of today's topic is, and that what Westerners universally get wrong involves "property rights".
 Westerners believe that the right to own private property is inviolate, separate and immune from state interference in all but specific, predefined circumstances.
 Authoritarian Chinese Communism, on the other hand operates under a pseudo-privatization model, where the 90 million party members believe and fully understand that they own property only at the party's behest.
 They know full well that this "right" can be abrogated and snuffed out in the blink of an eye if they fail to toe the party line and/or somehow fall out of political favor.